-Kuwait is a small Gulf country so expats will find getting around is relatively quick and easy.
-Public transport in Kuwait is not well developed and consists of buses and taxis.
-The majority of residents buy or rent a car for getting around, or make use of taxis for short trips within Kuwait City.
+Kuwait is a small Gulf country, so expats will find getting around relatively quick and easy.
+That said, public transport in Kuwait is not well developed and consists of buses and taxis.
+The majority of residents buy or rent a car, or make use of taxis for short trips within Kuwait City.

 Driving in Kuwait

-Kuwait has a well-developed road network, petrol is cheap, and as most road signs are in Arabic and English, expats will find that driving there is relatively easy.
-However, traffic congestion can be extreme during peak times and Kuwaiti roads have a very poor safety record.
-Expats driving in Kuwait should therefore be cautious; defensive driving is recommended at all times.
+One downside to driving in Kuwait is that traffic congestion can be extreme during peak times and Kuwaiti roads have a poor safety record.
+Expats driving in Kuwait should be cautious; defensive driving is recommended at all times.

+Traffic law enforcement is strict, with a speed limit of 75 miles per hour (120km/h) on major highways and usually 28 miles per hour (45km/h) on urban roads.
+That said, this does not stop many local drivers from racing at high speeds, leading to many accidents.
 Cars drive on the right-hand side of the road in Kuwait.
-Traffic law enforcement is strict, with the speed limit on major highways being 75 miles per hour (120km/h) and on urban roads, usually 28 miles per hour (45km/h).
-However, this does not stop many local drivers from racing at high speeds, leading to many accidents.

-It’s possible to drive in Kuwait with an international driver’s licence, but once foreigners receive their Civil ID card, they are required to get a Kuwaiti driver’s licence.
+It’s possible to drive in Kuwait with an international driver’s licence on a visit visa, but once foreigners receive their Civil ID card, they are required to get a Kuwaiti driver’s licence.
 The process for getting a local licence may vary according to an expat’s nationality and their home country driver’s licence.
-While most Westerners will be able to easily obtain a local licence, some expats may be required to take a learner’s test and do a driving test.
+While many Westerners easily obtain a local licence, some expats may need to take a learner’s and driving test.